Goal 1: Professionalism: Caring, Character, and Clinical Competence

-Evaluation: Progress notes are primarily evaluated by the house staff.
+Evaluation: Progress notes are primarily evaluated by the housestaff.
 To ensure adequate feedback, student should ask residents and faculty if they would prefer to have notes from the EMR printed and handed to them.
-Students also have the option of submitting them in the portfolio for additional feedback by the portfolio advisors.
+Students also have the option of reviewing them with their IM coach.

 EPA 7: Form clinical questions and retrieve evidence to advance patient care

-Assessment methods: The Clerkship Directors and the designated portfolio advisor will review the student’s educational portfolio.
-Formative and summative feedback will be obtained from the ward team using a structured evaluation instrument.
+Assessment methods: Formative and summative feedback will be obtained from the ward team using a structured evaluation instrument.

-Learning activities: Work with house staff and care managers one-on-one to help recognize and meet patients’ specific needs for interprofessional services or other supports both in the hospital and after discharge.
+Learning activities: Work with housestaff and care managers one-on-one to help recognize and meet patients’ specific needs for interprofessional services or other supports both in the hospital and after discharge.
 Discuss cases with consultants and the non-physician members of the health care team when they are involved.
-Make post discharge phone calls to follow-up your patients using a checklist that is found in the portfolio and reflect on any implications to patient safety and quality of care.
-Every student should complete the High Value Care modules A and E located in MedU site where SIMPLE is found.
-Students not participating in the HVC study should complete 4 additional HVC modules.
-(Students assigned to Shands gold and blue medicine teams are assigned to the HVC study and do not need to select 4 additional modules.)
+Make post discharge phone calls to follow-up your patients using a checklist and reflect on any implications to patient safety and quality of care.
+Every student must complete the High Value Care modules 1 and 5.

-Assessment methods: Daily participation on work rounds, progress notes, and discharge planning paperwork will be assessed by the attending physician and house staff and feedback given at that time and through a structured evaluation instrument.
-A log and reflection on post discharge follow-ups will be submitted in the educational portfolio assessed by the portfolio advisor and/or Clerkship Directors.
+Assessment methods: Daily participation on work rounds, progress notes, and discharge planning paperwork will be assessed by the attending physician and housestaff and feedback given at that time and through a structured evaluation instrument.
+A log and reflection on post discharge follow-ups will be submitted at the end of the clerkship

 Global Assessment: Formative and Summative Feedback